jesterjaimi/rearc-quest/README.md

 This repo contains the terraform ripcord script that fully automates the install of the rearc-quest into AWS, an nginx-proxy that allows http alb access to a load balanced cluster of quest servers being served by an auto-scaling group via a terraform declared launch template.
 TLS is also supported.

 TLS connections to the quest ec2 instances require direct instance access.
 I tried to get the alb's to play nicely with my self signed certificates, but I couldn't get it to work. (health checks... bahhhhh!)
-But if my assumptions are correct, this is acceptable, because I would hope thatin 2021 AWS frowns on such questionable security configurations anyway.
+But if my assumptions are correct, this is acceptable, because I would hope that in 2021 AWS frowns on such questionable security configurations anyway.

 The only change that needs to be made to ssh into the instances to thorughly inspect the configuration once running is to change the key_name in the launch configuration to an ssh key in your aws account and that you have access to the asssociated private key.